medic/medic-import/Readme.md

  - [medic-extend-properties](docs/extend-properties.md)
  - [medic-export-mysql-query](docs/export-mysql-query.md)

+## Requirements

+The minimal requirements to run these tools and example projects are [NodeJS](https://nodejs.org) and GNU Make.
+Almost every Unix based system on the planet has a `make` binary preinstalled, typing `make -v` in your terminal should provide version information and confirms it's installed.

+On OSX, GNU Make is bundled with the Xcode Command Line Tools, run `xcode-select --install` from the terminal and choose Install if you only want the command line tools installed and not the full Xcode package.

 # Getting Started

 A new project typically begins with a spreadsheet of raw data that you want to